1. Go to Setup, then type in Named Credentials to the Quick Find box and select it.

 Identity Type Choose either Named Principal or Per-User Principal.
 You can set up each external credential to use an org-wide named principal or per-user authentication.
 A named principal applies the same credential or authentication configuration for the entire org, while per-user authentication provides access control at the individual user level.
 We recommend Named Principal.

-8. If you've set the Identity Type as Named Principal for both Permission Sets as suggested, then under Actions for each mapping you just created choose Authenticate.
+7. If you've set the Identity Type as Named Principal as suggested, then select Authenticate from the principal’s Actions menu.
+Authenticate yourself to the system.

-9. You will then log in and and agree to allow Experian LEDQ the access it requires.
-If authentication is successful you will be redirected back to the External Credentials page and the mapping will have an Authentication Status of Configured.
+8. You will then log in and and agree to allow Experian LEDQ the access it requires.
+If authentication is successful you will be redirected back to the External Credentials page and the principal will have an Authentication Status of Configured.

 New Named Credentials